Cash management solutions, a safe haven?

 So far in 2022, most risk assets have had a tough time.
 With the S&P 500 in correction territory (falling more than 10% from peak and flirting with a bear market before staging a pretty remarkable recovery recently), the tech-heavy Nasdaq close to 20% and a rout in crypto markets, many investors have turned to cash management solutions as a safe haven to ride out the volatility.

-Comparing Syfe Cash+ with others, how have cash management solutions fared?
+Comparing Syfe Cash+ Flexi with others, how have cash management solutions fared?

-Syfe Cash+ is on track to deliver stable returns over time and achieve the projected yield target of 3.3%.
-Besides offering quick withdrawals with no fees and no lock-ups, Syfe’s Cash+ portfolio has never had a week of negative returns in the 2022 year to date.
+Syfe Cash+ Flexi is on track to deliver stable returns over time and achieve the projected yield target of 3.6%.
+Besides offering quick withdrawals and no lock-ups, Syfe’s Cash+ portfolio has never had a month with negative returns for whole of 2022 and 2023 to date.

 On the other hand, cash management solutions such as Endowus Cash Smart Ultra which advertise much higher projected yields have experienced drawdowns of more than 2%.